smitadutta9859-commits/sql-data-warehouse-project/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

   ## About me
-Hi there Hi, I'm Smita, with experience in Finance and Logistics.
+Hi there, I'm Smita, with experience in Finance and Logistics.
 Aspiring Data Engineer passionate about data, innovation, and making a positive impact.